-Cracker Barrel Quietly Axed This Southern New Years Tradition (And Customers Are Furious)
+Cracker Barrel Axed This Southern New Years Tradition (And Customers Are Furious)

 I'm not superstitious, but I do observe one Southern tradition for a financially flush year.
 I eat black eyed peas, collard greens, and cornbread on New Year's day.
 According to legend, the peas represent coins, the greens represent cash, and the cornbread represents gold.

-This year, fans who planned to rely on Cracker Barrel for their black eyed pea fix might want to start pinching their pennies.
+Cracker Barrel used to be a place where people could get their black eyed pea fix.
 The home-style, fast-casual chain indulged the New Year's tradition for years, even offering free black eyed peas as part of its New Year's Day promotions.
-But this year, the chain quietly axed the beloved side.
-Fans were not happy.
-One X user wrote that the chain should fire its CEO.
+But in 2021, the chain quietly axed the beloved side.
+And though the chain made the change five years ago, fans are still not happy.
+One black eyed pea-loving X user wrote in January 2026 that the chain should fire its CEO.

-The change comes at a tough time for Cracker Barrel.
+Perhaps the chain should consider reintroducing the black eyed peas for good luck, because it's been a tough time for Cracker Barrel lately.
 Last summer, the old country store launched a modern rebrand with disastrous results.
 The chain swapped its old-fashioned Americana interiors for grey, industrial design and removed the image of a man leaning against a barrel from its iconic logo.
 Fans accused the chain of alienating its base and stripping the store of personality.
 The backlash was so intense that the brand did a complete 180, reinstating its old logo and firing the design firm behind the change.

 Will Cracker Barrel bring back black eyed peas?